DhyanShah22/LexiLaw/README.md

 LexiLaw - Corporate Legal Assistant
 Overview
-LexiLaw is a web-based corporate legal assistant that allows users to interact with legal documents, including acts and case laws, to obtain responses based on natural language queries.
-This app is designed to help legal professionals access and query legal information from a vast collection of legal acts and case laws in a simple and efficient manner.
-The application leverages the power of LangChain and Google Generative AI to provide users with accurate and contextually relevant answers.
+LexiLaw is a web-based corporate legal assistant designed to help legal professionals efficiently interact with legal documents, including acts and case laws.
+By leveraging the power of LangChain and Google Generative AI, this app provides accurate and contextually relevant answers based on natural language queries.

+The app allows users to query vast collections of legal documents and provides a user-friendly interface to access, process, and understand legal information.

 Features
 Natural Language Chat: Users can ask legal questions in natural language, and LexiLaw will respond with relevant information from legal documents.

-Case Law Interaction: Users can upload or select case law PDFs and interact with them.
-The app extracts and indexes the text from PDFs to provide contextually relevant responses.
+Case Law Interaction: Users can upload or select case law PDFs, which are then processed and indexed for easy querying.

-Case Filter: Users can filter case laws by court and year to easily access the relevant case information.
+Case Filter: Users can filter case laws by court and year, making it easier to find relevant case information.

-Text-to-Speech: The app can convert responses to speech, allowing users to listen to the answers.
+Text-to-Speech: Convert responses to speech for accessibility or convenience.

-MongoDB Integration: The app integrates with MongoDB to store chat logs and case law data.
+MongoDB Integration: The app integrates with MongoDB to store chat logs and case law data for record-keeping and analysis.

 Requirements
-Before you begin, make sure you have the following prerequisites installed:
+Before you begin, ensure the following prerequisites are installed:

 Python 3.7 or higher